gravyboat/docka-docka-docka/README.rst

 docka-project
 -------------

-docka-dev uses boot2docker/docker, GitHub, and Travis CI to allow devs to write code locally, build container images, push to an environment, allow testing to occur, and merge back into a branch on GitHub which is then ready for deployment.
+docka-project uses boot2docker/docker, GitHub, and Travis CI to allow devs to write code locally, build container images, push to an environment, allow testing to occur, and merge back into a branch on GitHub which is then ready for deployment.